Black Flash: Eobard Thawne

-The third Black Flash is the reanimated corpse of Eobard Thawne equipped with a power ring as a member of the Black Lantern Corps.
+The third Black Flash is Eobard Thawne, who was resurrected and equipped with a power ring as a member of the Black Lantern Corps.

 Other versions

 An original incarnation of the Black Flash, Jesse Quick, appears in Ame-Comi Girls: Featuring Duela Dent #3.

 In other media

 Television

 An original incarnation of the Black Flash, Hunter Zolomon, appears in the Arrowverse series The Flash (2014).